Recent Essays

 The Cat and the Camera

 The bag in my inbox was different than what I was used to seeing.
 It wasn’t flat and it wasn’t a small manila envelope with tape around it.
 This was a real piece of evidence in a bigger bag with red tape and marker over the tape to indicate tampering should it be opened.
 There was a barcode label as well; official, clean, intimidating.
 As the new guy in the lab, there was still much that I needed to learn.
-I knew the basics but I could sense on a daily basis that there were things I needed to know but didn’t yet.
+I knew the basics but I could sense daily that there were things I needed to know but didn’t yet.
 It was unsettling but exciting at the same time.
 A life-long learner, I never get tired of finding out something new.
 Especially when I was interested in the subject from which that information flowed.
-But, I felt tentative whenever handling something I wasn’t quite sure I should…
+However, I felt tentative whenever handling something I wasn’t quite sure I should be handling; no…

 Posted in Hard Things